Muhsinka/Tennis/Report.md

 ## Introduction

 The project aims to provide a deeper understanding of Deep Deterministic policy Gradient(DDPG) that consist of actor-critic methods.
 The goal of this project to teach two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.
+The enviroment ends when the avarage rewards of both agents reach 0.50.

 The DDPG pseudocode used to solve the enviroment is shown below.